A Multigraph Characterization of Permutiple Strings

+That said, if we lift the constraint of a fixed multiset of digits, then counting permutiples of a fixed base, multiplier, and length $\ell,$ becomes a problem of finding all multi-image unions which are $L$-Eulerian and have exactly $\ell$ multi-edges.
+We are uncertain of the difficulty of this latter problem, and it presents an area for further study.

+Adding to the difficulties presented above, for larger bases and multipliers, the number of cycle multi-images increases rapidly.
+For example, as stated in \cite{holt_5}, there are 986 cycles of the $(4,10)$-mother graph.
+Thus, considering $(4,10)$-permutiples of a fixed length $\ell,$ there are a very large number of possible cycle multi-image unions to consider.
+Filtering these possibilities down to those which are $L$-Eulerian appears to be a difficult task, and we leave it to future efforts.

+As mentioned in \cite {holt_5}, the methods presented here may be applied to the more specific {\it palintiple} problem where $\sigma$ is the reversal permutation.
+Finding palintiple numbers means that we only need to examine the cycle multi-images of mother-graph $1$- and $2$-cycles.
+However, finding palintiple strings, which have the very particular form

+seems to be more difficult than one would expect; these are not obvious when examining the Hoey-Sloane graph or the individual cycle multi-images.
+This is yet another open question which could advance our understanding of palintiple numbers.

-That said, if multigraphs formed by unions of cycle multi-images have some property which makes Eulerian circuits easier to count, such a property has yet to be discovered.
-In the more specific case of {\it palintiple} numbers, Sloane \cite{sloane} shows that when $n+1$ divides $b,$ the number of $k+1$-digit $(n,b)$-palintiples, for $k\geq 3,$ is $F_{\lfloor \frac{k+1}{2} \rfloor-1},$ where $F_{m}$ is the $m$th Fibonacci number.
+In contrast to the above, for the very specific case of palintiple numbers when $n+1$ divides $b,$ Sloane \cite{sloane} shows that the number of $k+1$-digit $(n,b)$-palintiples, for $k\geq 3,$ is $F_{\lfloor \frac{k+1}{2} \rfloor-1},$ where $F_{m}$ is the $m^{th}$ Fibonacci number.